JakeSteam/blog-programming/_posts/2018-12-03-android-development-discord-communities.md

     - Discord
 ---

-Whilst developing for Android, it’s often necessary to ask others for help, or discuss concepts / news.
-Whilst [StackOverflow](https://stackoverflow.com/questions/tagged/android) is excellent for solving problems long-term, sometimes it’s easier to talk through something in realtime.
+Whilst developing for Android, it's often necessary to ask others for help, or discuss concepts / news.
+Whilst [StackOverflow](https://stackoverflow.com/questions/tagged/android) is excellent for solving problems long-term, sometimes it's easier to talk through something in realtime.
 To that end, [Discord](https://discordapp.com/) is an excellent resource, this post will introduce a few of the larger communities.

 I currently help moderate all of these communities, so feel free to message me on Discord (@JakeSteam#9845) with any questions!